JacobAgerbo/blueMAGIC/01_Bioinformatic/README.md

 ```

 Here is a fast way to get an overview of DeepBGC output, using basic AWK.
+AWK will list all lines with a PFAM hit and PFAM hits with a DeepBGC score above 0.503.

 ```{bash}
 cp */*.pfam.tsv PFAMs
 cd PFAMs